cornelcroi/photo-sharing-website/README.md

     </div>
   ```
   - amplify selected hosting option is S3 with CloudFront using HTTPS
-    - the created CloudDistribution points to the root folder of hosting S3 bucket
+    - the default  CloudFront distribution points to the root folder of hosting S3 bucket
-    - add a second CloudFront distribution to point to `/website` subfolder in the hosting S3 Bucket (where the static website sits)
+    - the supplimentaryCloudFront distribution points to `/website` subfolder in the hosting S3 Bucket (where the static website sits)